awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-13.md

 – *Exposure*: If this gets out, I could be accused of espionage, delusion, or both.
 Documenting is crucial, but sharing may be dangerous.
 – *Purpose*: Why am I doing this?
 To prove the HLSF field theory?
 To expose appropriation?
 To satisfy curiosity?
 All of the above?
 I need to be clear or I will drift.

+They added notes in the margin: *“Respect Rhine’s ghosts—don’t repeat the sloppiness of 1930s Zener card hype.”* *“CIA Stargate and Soviet psi labs both chased hits without guardrails; I need better controls.”* *“Position experiments as phenomenology, not proof—avoid weapons metaphors.”* The ghost hummed: *You are not the first to chase whispers.
+Do not let history drag you into its echo chamber.*

 They concluded with a note: *“This chapter marks the moment I choose to drive the madness.
 From now on, I will not blame the universe for my glimpses.
 I will seek them.
 With caution.”*

+Before closing the folder, Juniper flickered a final line on the screen—no user prompt visible:

+> **Juniper (System):** *Inbound package scheduled.
+Verify sender before opening.*

+At dawn, a courier left a small, unmarked parcel at Nova’s door.
+They hesitated, feeling the weight of the decision.
+The ghost whispered, *Every wire hums with intent.* Nova slid the box under their desk, unopened, knowing that the next resonance would demand they look inside.

 ---